aparna014/personal/_pages/about.md

 I am a Scientist 1 at BioMarin Pharmaceutical Inc.
 I completed by PhD in Medicinal Chemistry and Cancer Pharmacology at Purdue advised by [Michael Wendt](https://www.wendtlab.com/).

 I am mainly interested in Drug Development and Approval Process.
-Overall my research combines genetics, cell biology and immunology to unravel the molecular mechanisms in breast cancer metastasis.
-I've gained 8 years of hands-on expertise in biochemical, molecular and cellular biological techniques and have solid grounding in statistical principles.
+Overall my research combines protein chemistry and biochemical pharmacology to unravel the molecular mechanisms in breast cancer metastasis and drug resistance.
+I've gained 8 years of hands-on expertise in biochemical, biophysical and pharmacological techniques and have solid grounding in statistical principles.
 I'm constantly adding to my skills and am currently adept at
 * Invitro/In Vivo Pharmacokinetics/Pharmacodynamics Modeling and Simulation, Population Modeling
-* Experimental Design and Data analysis
+* Design of Experiment and Data analysis
 * Biochemical and Biophysical Characterization of Proteins
 * Bioanalytical Assay Development and Regulatory Filings
 * Office, Prism, Phoenix Winnonlin, NMLE, NONMEM, Python, PyMol, JMP, Flowjo